Together We Are Stronger®

 Legion Branches are the cornerstone of communities across Canada, and provide one of the largest volunteer bases in the country.
 With 1,400 Branches from coast to coast to coast, our members provide local services and supports to build a stronger Canada.
 Whether helping local Veterans, supporting seniors, providing youth sports programs, raising funds, volunteering to help those in need, or simply offering a place to gather for fun and celebration, Legionnaires provide essential services in their communities.
 Legions help Canadians to honour and remember those that sacrificed for our Country.
 The Royal Canadian Legion Branch 322 Ajax Ontario was founded in 1942 by Veterans and for Veterans.
 Our Poppy Campaign, Remembrance Day ceremony, Youth Education, Vetbuild Program, Seniors activities and other community fundraising initiatives are some of the ways we help our community.
 Plan to join our Legion today, any citizen of Canada or an Allied nation is welcome.

-Our speakers will focus on day-to-day stressors affecting families and teach community Members ways to cope and overcome challenges.
-Community Members can listen to our speakers, ask questions, interact with our exhibitors and enjoy light refreshments.
-After visiting our exhibitors attendees can fill out an entry ballot to win some great prizes.
+Our speakers will focus on day-to-day things affecting families and teach you ways to cope and overcome challenges.
+Listen to our panel members, ask questions, interact with our exhibitors and enjoy light refreshments.
+Don’t forget to fill out an entry ballot to win some great prizes.

 In the early 1990s, there was no specific agency in Durham Region dealing with issues of violence against multicultural women, immigrant and refugee women in the region.
 A group of dedicated volunteers researched the best ways to meet the needs of these specific women.
 There was a need assessment and focus group sessions conducted with women from diverse backgrounds who experienced violence and abuse by Barbara Rahder and associates.
 Following the needs assessment and focus group sessions, participants recommended that a counselling centre was needed in the region.
 A counselling centre, the Women’s Rights Action Coalition of Durham (WRAC) was established in 1993.
 The name was changed to the Women’s Multicultural Resource and Counselling Centre of Durham (WMRCC) in 2003 to more accurately reflect the agency’s services and target population.
 The organization’s aim is to provide culturally sensitive services to women, youth and children from diverse backgrounds.